nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 These sub-commands do not take additional arguments, which limits their usefulness.
 We will implement two remedies.
 One is sub-command customization, which works for fixed arguments.
 The other is the `super` sub-command
 ```
-gita super [repo-names(s)] <any-git-command-with-or-without-options>
+gita super [repo-names(s)] <any-git-command-with-or-without-arguments>
 ```
 where one can really execute any command.

 There are not many new Python tricks in this milestone.
-We will use the infrastructure built in milestone 2 to implement the new features.
+We will use the infrastructure built in the previous milestones to implement the new features.

-The other posts in this series are
+The other posts in this series are linked below

 - [overview]({% post_url 2019-05-27-gita-breakdown %})
 - [milestone 1: basic CLI]({% post_url 2019-06-02-gita-milestone1 %})